 Non-Academic Scholarships PROCESS

-Process: The Headmaster or his PA will contact you to inform you that we are considering entering your child for a non-academic scholarship.
+Process: The Headmaster or his PA will contact at some point in Year 7 you to inform you that we are considering entering your child for a non-academic scholarship.

 Once notification has been confirmed at the start of Year 8, you will be advised to inform the senior school of choice of your intention to apply for a scholarship.
 Your application will trigger a request for a report from Holmwood House.
 In due course, the senior school will send you the time and date of your child’s interview and assessment.